Florida sheriff to investigate Epstein’s work release

 Sex offenders are now banned from participating in the county's work release program, but apparently weren't in 2008, according to a copy of the rules at the time.

-Brad Edwards, a lawyer for several of Epstein's accusers, held a news conference in New York this week saying said he had been in contact with a woman who had sexual relations with Epstein in his office while he was still serving his sentence.
+Brad Edwards, a lawyer for several of Epstein's accusers, held a news conference in New York this week saying said he had been in contact with a woman who had "sexual contact" with Epstein in his office while he was still serving his sentence.
 Edwards wouldn't identify the woman.
 Epstein's lawyers did not respond to numerous emails requesting comment throughout the week.

-One of the deputies who had been assigned to guard Epstein at his office for several days told The Associated Press he did recall young women visiting, but couldn't say whether there was any inappropriate contact because he was stationed in the lobby, with two doors between himself and Epstein's private office.
+One of the deputies who had been assigned to guard Epstein at his office for several days told the AP he did recall young women visiting, but couldn't say whether there was any inappropriate contact because he was stationed in the lobby, with two doors between himself and Epstein's private office.

 "I do remember young women coming in and going back into the office area," the now-retired deputy, Jeffrey Rice, said in an interview Thursday.